Charlie Dunbar Broad

 Ethics.
 In writings up to, and including Five Types of Ethical Theory Broad assumes that ethical sentences express judgements.
 He favours an intuitionist or non-naturalist analysis.
 In later works, however, he is undecided: it could be that ethical sentences express judgements; but, alternatively, they may express emotions or commands.
 Notwithstanding this, Broad fruitfully (and indefatigably!) classifies alternative types of ethical theories, uncovers their underlying assumptions, and draws out their logical consequences.
 As to normative ethics, Broad does not think the utilitarian view that there is one and only one criterion of right action can be sustained.
 Neither did he accept hedonism.
 There are, he argues, other bearers of intrinsic value and disvalue than pleasure and pain.

 Broad made many specific contributions to the subject of moral philosophy that could be mentioned.
 Here are three of these. (i) There is a fine discussion of psychological egoism (a discussion where he, as he quite correctly says, gives the psychological egoist “the longest possible run for his money”).
 After Butler there is hardly need of further nails in the coffin of that theory.
-But because of its shrewd and perceptive treatment of human motivation Broad's essay is nonetheless of remaining interest. (ii) In Five Types Broad tentatively suggests a version of what is currently known as the The Fitting Attitude Analysis of value.
+But because of its shrewd and perceptive treatment of human motivation Broad’s essay is nonetheless of remaining interest. (ii) In Five Types Broad tentatively suggests a version of what is currently known as the The Fitting Attitude Analysis of value.
 He writes with characteristic cautiousness: “I am not sure that ‘X is good’ could not be defined as meaning that X is such that it would be a fitting object of desire to any mind which had an adequate idea of its non-ethical characteristics” (p.
-283). (iii) In an early paper Broad anticipates ideas gaining currency much later among moral and political philosophers.
+283). (iii) In an early paper (1916), Broad seems to anticipate ideas gaining currency much later among moral and political philosophers.
 He suggests that the goodness of a complex state of affairs is not merely a function of the value of its parts.
-Its goodness is restrained by a condition which says, roughly, that the best possible state of affairs is one where the producers of some good is as nearly as possible identical with the enjoyers of that good.
-The principle Broad suggests is an early version of the Principle of Fairness (later to be found in the work of H. L. A. Hart and John Rawls).
+Its goodness is restrained by a condition which says, roughly, that the best possible state of affairs is one where the producers of some good are as nearly as possible identical with the enjoyers of that good.
+The principle says that the contributors to a cooperative scheme is bound by a duty of fairness.
+The principle Broad alludes to could be seen as an early version of the Principle of Fairness (later to be found in the work of H. L. A. Hart and John Rawls).

 The History of Philosophy.
 Broad wrote on a variety of scattered figures in the history of philosophy, e.g. Bacon, Butler, Berkeley, Newton, Leibniz and Kant.
 A notable work is Five Types of Ethical Theory that (alongside careful discussions of such philosophers as Spinoza and Hume) includes a pioneering study of Henry Sidgwick’s The Methods of Ethics (1874), written at a time when Sidgwick’s work had passed into nearly complete oblivion.
 Noteworthy here also are the two posthumously published book length studies on Leibniz and Kant, respectively.
 Both of these contain shrewd philosophical comment that are of general philosophical interest.